delphix/performance-diagnostics/README_estat.md

 ## Installation

-`estat` is provided as an archive package of its components.
+`estat` is already installed on the Delphix Dynamic Data Platform.

 ## Usage